American middle class: Definition

 Scholars have a variety of technical measures of who is middle-class.
 By contrast public opinion has a variety of implicit measures.
 The definitions seem to stretch quite a great deal depending on the political cause that is being invoked or defended, as one commentator noted:

 Well, it depends on whom you ask.
 Everyone wants to believe they are middle class.
 For people on the bottom and the top of the wage scale the phrase connotes a certain Regular Joe cachet.
 But this eagerness to be part of the group has led the definition to be stretched like a bungee cord - used to defend/attack/describe everything from the Earned Income Tax Credit to the estate tax.

 Some scholars have emphasized factors such as education and culture.
 Those households more or less at the center of society may be referred to as being part of the American middle or "middle-middle class" in vernacular language use.
 In some academic models of social class, however, the middle class does not constitute a strong majority of the population.
 Those in the middle of the socio-economic strata—the proverbial "Average Joe"—are commonly in the area where the working and lower middle classes overlap.

 Education

 Tertiary education (or "higher education") is required for many middle-class professions, depending on how the term middle class is to be defined.
 Educational attainment is also directly linked to income.

 Although 90% of the population has graduated from high school, the average American does not have a college degree, but has likely attended college for some time.
 Overall, educational attainment serves as the perhaps most essential class feature of the middle class, being directly linked to income and occupation.
-Per the table below, as of 2018 less than half of American adults over the age of 25 had an Associate's degree or higher, and less than 40% had a Bachelor's degree or higher.
+Per the table below, as of 2018 less than half of American adults over the age of 25 had an associate degree or higher, and less than 40% had a bachelor's degree or higher.